clikitllc/url-image-importer/readme.txt

 1. URL import tab for adding images directly from public links.
 2. WordPress XML Import tab for importing images from export files.
 3. CSV Import tab for importing bulk image URLs and metadata.
-4. Set maximum upload file size and adjust upload settings.
-5. Disk utility for analyzing storage usage by file type.
+4. Disk utility for analyzing storage usage by file type.
-6. Increase upload size for built-in file uploader.

 == Installation ==